IamLupo/project-euler-1/README.md

 ####Know your programming language
 Know the specifics of your language without having to search for it on the internet.
 This willl save you lots of precious time.
 This is where a cheat sheet can come in handy.

+####Use a programming language standard
+In the case of C++ you can use a standard such as C++11 to help you compile and debug your program.